cognetive/VPC-Flow-Logs-Analytics/README.md

 3. After the new credential was generated, click on the *View credentials* tab and copy its content.
 4. Call *download_file_cos*(*credentials*, *bucket*, *file*).
 Provided by the credentials from step (3), this function loads *file* from *bucket* and returns it as a Pandas Dataframe.

-Note: Consider using *data_preparation* module before analyzing your data.
-Visit the documentation page for further information.